Gaming chair maker Vertagear apologizes after backlash to sexist tweet

 We are neither pic.twitter.com/NNaX6Vfa5qJune 29, 2021

-These events sadly act as another reminder that offensive, rightfully outdated concepts of gaming as a woman are not only still in the general gaming consciousness, but seen by some as an opportunity to earn likes and shares.
+These events sadly act as another reminder that offensive, rightfully outdated concepts are not only still in the general gaming consciousness, but seen by some as an opportunity to earn likes and shares.
 Either Vertagear doesn't understand its role in propagating these ideas with low effort, unassuming memes or didn't care until it got caught.